-Interdisciplinary sociologist of music, researching musicians' psychosocial working lives
+Interdisciplinary sociologist of culture, researching musicians' psychosocial working lives

-George is an interdisciplinary sociologist of music, researching musicians' psychosocial working lives.
+George is an interdisciplinary sociologist of culture, researching musicians' psychosocial working lives.
 His specialism concerns the psychological experiences and working conditions of creative careers, with a focus on mental health and wellbeing in the music industry.
 He has collaboratively undertaken two major funded research projects - 'Can Music Make You Sick?'
 (UK) and ‘When Music Speaks’ (Denmark) - on mental health and the music industry.
 The book of the former was an Amazon Number 1 Best Seller in the Sociology of Work.
-His research has been published in world-leading journals including The Lancet, The Lancet Psychiatry, Poetics, Cultural Trends, Musicae Scientiae, Frontiers in Public Health, and Psychology of Music.
+His research has been published in world-leading journals across multiple disciplines including medicine/health (The Lancet, The Lancet Psychiatry, Frontiers in Public Health), music psychology (Musicae Scientiae, Psychology of Music) and social sciences/cultural studies (Poetics, Cultural Trends).
 He is regularly invited to speak internationally on the subject and has appeared on media including BBC News, BBC Radio 4, Times Radio and the Financial Times.

 Academic qualifications